y-fysiks/y-fysiks/README.md

-- 👋 Hi, I’m @y-fysiks
+- 👋 Hi, I’m @y-fysiks :)
-- 👀 I’m interested in competitive programming, robotics, AI and ML, and more.
+- 👀 I’m interested in Robotics, Spaceflight and Spaec Robotics, Astronomy, AI and ML, and more.
-- 🌱 I’m currently learning C++, Java, OpenCV, and XAML
 - 📫 How to reach me:
   email: yubo0809@outlook.com